indrad3v4/MamaAir.app/replit.md

   - Maintained responsive design and brand color scheme
   - Centered layout for cleaner visual hierarchy

+### Contact Section Simplification v0.1 to v0.2 (July 19, 2025)
+- **Black Text Implementation**: Applied exact black text color to all headings and body text
+  - Updated main heading to "Contact Us – We Value Your Voice" with text-black
+  - Changed all form labels and descriptive text from slate colors to text-black
+  - Maintained form functionality and responsive design
+- **Get in Touch Card Removal**: Completely removed the entire "Get in Touch" section
+  - Removed Email Support card with icon and contact info
+  - Removed Live Chat card with icon and availability info
+  - Removed Help Center card with icon and link
+  - Removed Quick Response Promise box
+  - Simplified layout to single-column centered design with max-width constraint
+  - Kept only section title, descriptive paragraph, and contact form

 ## Previous Changes (Session - July 16, 2025)

 ### Mobile-First Responsive Design Implementation